VaxU

 Goals

-The goal of the survey was to understand the prevalence of COVID-19 vaccine hesitancy in our target population and associated attitudes and beliefs about COVID-19 vaccination.
+Understand prevalence of COVID-19 vaccine hesitancy in population and associated attitudes and beliefs about vaccination

 Methods

-To reach our target population of COVID-19 vaccine-hesitant students, we distributed our Qualtrics survey across Atlanta-area university social media pages, which resulted in a total of 290 responses.
+Qualtrics survey across Atlanta-area university social media pages, which resulted in a total of 290 responses

 Findings

-The surveys demonstrated COVID-19 vaccine-hesitant students make up a small but notable portion of local university populations and provided insight into common attitudes and beliefs shared among COVID-19 vaccine-hesitant students.
+Vaccine-hesitant students make up a notable portion of local universities who share common vaccine attitudes and beliefs

 Interviews